US in delicate balancing act as Saudi prince spared sanctions

 “Washington realises that MBS could go on to rule Saudi Arabia for the next half century, so it cannot afford to completely alienate him,” a Western diplomat told AFP.

-"But it is also making clear that it will no longer give him a free pass."
+“But it is also making clear that it will no longer give him a free pass.”-AFP